-During primary recruitment, only initiated collegiate members of the chapter may vote.
-The member must also have been present during prep week and all of membership recruitment unless they have an excused absence approved by the Evaluating Committee.
-New members eligible for Initiation will be permitted to participate in Additional Evaluations but may not vote.
-Eligibility for Initiation means that all Initiation requirements have been met, the Initiation fee has been paid, and the Authorization for Initiation from Executive Offices has been given.
+During primary recruitment only initiated collegiate members of the chapter in good standing may vote.
+The member must also have been present during prep week and all of membership recruitment, unless she has an excused absence which has been approved by the Evaluating Committee.
+If a member is on probation, she is not eligible to participate in recruitment voting.
+While members on probation still recruit, their thoughts can be collected by leaving comments or coming into EVC.
+New members who are eligible for Initiation will be permitted to participate in Additional Evaluations, but they may not vote.
+Eligibility for Initiation means that the vote to initiate has been taken after all other requirements have been met, the Initiation fee has been paid, and the Authorization for Initiation from Executive Offices has been given.
 Other new members may not attend during discussion or voting.
 While new members still recruit, their thoughts can be collected by leaving comments or coming into EVC.